Abhiram-Epuru/Full_Stack_Ecommerce/README.md

 ✅ User Features:

-Browse and search for products
+Browse and search for products.
-Add products to the cart and checkout
+Add products to the cart and checkout.
-User authentication (Sign-up, Login, Logout)
+User authentication (Sign-up, Login, Logout).
 ✅ Admin Features:

 Add, update, and delete products